Connecting Open Broadcaster Software (OBS) to Switchboard

 source_centered.png

-Click on the eyeball to change the visibility of the source.
+Click the eyeball to change the source's visibility.

 make_visible.png